-Performing high quality audits which clearly respond to these challenges is a first and critical contribution that we make in building trust with stakeholders.
-Increasingly, stakeholders are also turning to us, to provide the specialist advice and assurance on the effectiveness of the actions they have taken, assurance that goes beyond that provided by the traditional statutory audit process but is founded on the same principals of unwavering commitment to quality.
-We have also developed even closer links with our colleagues in the global PwC network of firms, which allows us to bring real global expertise to our clients.
+Delivering high quality audits which clearly respond to these challenges is core to our purpose and is a first and critical contribution that we make in building trust with stakeholders.
+Increasingly, they are also turning to us, to provide the specialist advice and assurance on the effectiveness of the actions they have taken, assurance that goes beyond that provided by the traditional statutory audit process but is founded on the same principles of unwavering commitment to quality.